 Day 4 Kunming-Dali

-After breakfast you depart for Dali, a journey of around four and a half hours.
+After breakfast you depart for Dali, a journey of around five hours.

 During medieval times Dali was capital of the kingdom of the Bai people, who still reside here.
 Today it is a popular centre with a fascinating old town, situated between the mountains of Cangshan and Erhai Lake.
 Upon arrival look forward to visiting the breathtaking Erhai Lake and Park.
 This beautiful, ear-shaped lake lies at nearly 6,500 feet above sea level and is some 25 miles long.
 With its scenic backdrop, islands and surrounding villages, you’ll see the lake from Erhai park which was created in 1975 and features a variety of flora as well as lawns, a pavilion and temple.